Home Remedies for Tooth Pain

 A cooled peppermint tea bag can feel soothing when placed against irritated gums.
 Its mild cooling effect may help reduce temporary discomfort.

 Pain that lasts longer than a day or two should not be ignored.
-Professional care becomes necessary if:
+You should consult a dentist if:

 Frequently Asked Questions